Professional Teeth Cleaning: A Step-by-Step Patient Guide

 The Science Behind Tartar Formation

+Understanding why professional cleaning is necessary begins with the biology of plaque and tartar formation.
 Plaque is a soft, sticky biofilm composed of bacteria, food particles, and saliva proteins.
 It begins forming on tooth surfaces within hours of brushing.
-If plaque is not removed within approximately 24 to 72 hours, the minerals present in saliva gradually deposit into the biofilm matrix, hardening it into tartar (calculus).

 Tartar is porous and rough in texture, which creates an ideal surface for further plaque accumulation.
 It bonds tightly to the enamel and root surfaces, making it impossible to remove with a toothbrush alone.
+Subgingival tartar — tartar that forms below the gumline — is particularly problematic, as it directly irritates the gum tissue and contributes to the progression of periodontal disease.

 When Professional Dental Assessment May Be Needed